CongLabCode/RoseTTAFold2-PPI/README.md

 The command will generate `test.list.log` and `test.list.npz` under `RoseTTAFold2-PPI/examples` which should be the same as files under `examples/expected_output`.

-**Note**: The performance is affected by quality of multiple sequence alignment.
-Our benchmarks suggest that **trimming** low quality regions such as **poorly conserved intrinsically disordered regions** will improve the performance of RoseTTAFold2-PPI.
+**Note**: The performance is affected by the quality of the multiple sequence alignment.
+Our benchmarks suggest that **trimming** low-quality regions, such as **poorly conserved intrinsically disordered regions**, enhances the accuracy of RoseTTAFold2-PPI.

+.

 ## Reference